cacontad/SeedScripts/README.md

 ## Matlab Function Descriptions:
 All Matlab Scripts are contained in the *Matlab* folder.
 Validation.m - Model against published experimental data for C08 and W05.
+ATPM_optimization.m: strategy to determine ATP and NADPH for maintenaince.
+C08 is used as an example.
 ISO_production_no_maternal.m: isoflavonoid production in C08 and W05 seeds without maternal contribution. post_processing.m - sampling and remove thermodynamically infeasible internal cycles in the flux distributions from the sampling.
 Models folder - C08 and W05 Cotyledon models